jaanrebane/ICM20689/README.md

 By default, if this function is not called, an SRD of 0 is used resulting in a data output rate of 1000 Hz.
 This allows the data output rate for the gyroscopes, accelerometers, and temperature sensor to be set between 3.9 Hz and 1000 Hz.
 Note that data should be read at or above the selected rate.
 In order to prevent aliasing, the data should be sampled at twice the frequency of the DLPF bandwidth or higher.
 For example, this means for a DLPF bandwidth set to 41 Hz, the data output rate and data collection should be at frequencies of 82 Hz or higher.

-The magnetometer is fixed to an output rate of:
-* 100 Hz for frequencies of 100 Hz or above (SRD less than or equal to 9)
-* 8 Hz for frequencies below 100 Hz (SRD greater than 9)

-When the data is read above the selected output rate, the read data will be stagnant.
-For example, when the output rate is selected to 1000 Hz, the magnetometer data will be the same for 10 sequential frames.

 This function returns a positive value on success and a negative value on failure.
 Please see the *Advanced_I2C example*.
 The following is an example of selecting an SRD of 9, resulting in a data output rate of 100 Hz.

 ```C++